 South Luangwa is definitely Zambia's best national park for variety and abundance of wildlife.
 There are three endemic species, too: Thornicroft's giraffe – with its dramatic zigzag markings; Cookson's wildebeest – slightly smaller, more reddish and brighter in colour than its more common cousin; and Crawshay's zebra – lacking the 'shadow' stripe of its southern family.

 You're likely to see enormous elephant and buffalo herds, and antelope such as impala and puku, as well as many varieties of large plains animals.
 Lions are common, as are hyenas and wild dog numbers are on the increase.
 No rhino or cheetah are found here.

 More than 400 bird species have been identified in the region.
 Probably the best time for birding is the rainy or 'emerald season' when the bush is lush and food is plentiful.
 You're likely to see vast flocks of herons, storks, egrets and numerous other water birds.
-Another annual spectacle is the thousands of carmine bee-eaters nesting in the sandy riverbanks (August to October).
+Another annual spectacle is the thousands of carmine bee-eaters nesting in the sandy riverbanks from August to October.

 Best time to visit